SelinaYan0514/machine-learning-for-trading/02_financial_data_universe/README.md

 ### 2.1 A Modern Taxonomy of Financial Data

 This section gives readers the conceptual map they need before touching any dataset.
-Its key contribution is not just the market / fundamental / alternative taxonomy, but the claim that every dataset embeds definitions about timestamps, adjustments, identifiers, and revisions, and that these choices determine what the data actually means in research.
+Its key contribution is not just the market / fundamental/alternative taxonomy, but the claim that every dataset embeds definitions about timestamps, adjustments, identifiers, and revisions, and that these choices determine what the data actually means in research.

 ### 2.2 The Asset-Class Market Data Landscape